hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_en.md

 #  Example of using doctest
 def test_doctest_example():
     """
-    Example demonstrating the use of doctests.
+    Example demonStarting the use of doctests.
     >>> my_function('test', 'value')
     {'param': 'test', 'param1': 'value'}
     """